Mass Modeling and Kinematics of Galaxy Clusters in Modified Gravity

 A typical form of the potential assumes a power-law $V(\phi) =\Lambda^{4+n}\phi^{-n}$ where $n$ and $\Lambda$ are constants that define the model \cite{Terukina12, Terukina:2013eqa}.
 Note that $\phi/\Mp$ has the dimension of energy per unit mass, and $\Lambda$ is an energy scale commonly set to the dark energy value (\textit{e.g.} \cite{Tamosiunas_2022}).
 In the limit $\beta\phi/(c^2 \Mp)\ll1$, which is valid throughout this context given current constraints on the field, the effective potential can be approximated by $\Veff(\phi)\simeq V(\phi)+\rho\, \big( 1+\beta\phi/(c^2 \Mp)\big)$.
 The resulting equation of motion \eqref{eq:eq_motion} is,

-Solving \cref{eq:eq_of_motion_s} under appropriate boundary conditions for a given mass distribution yields the profile of the Chameleon field, which in turn, originates the fifth force.
+Solving \cref{eq:eq_of_motion_s} under appropriate boundary conditions -- namely, in the absence of a matter-density distribution, the scalar field tends to a constant, background, value, $\phi (r\to \infty) =\phi _B$; while at the centre of the system, the matter-density distribution is constant and the scalar field remains suppressed, $\nabla ^2 \phi \approx 0$ -- for a given mass distribution yields the profile of the Chameleon field, which in turn, originates the fifth force.

-In order to describe the mass distribution of a galaxy cluster, one has to resort to a mass density profile model, $\rho$.
-The standard mass density profile is the NFW model.
-However, not all galaxy clusters are best described by the latter\footnote{Bayesian analysis done in \cite{Ettori:2018tus}, suggests that the three clusters in the GR case prefer either Isothermal and Burket profiles, albeit a weak preference, with the Bayesian evidence $\lesssim 2.5$.}.
-It is then tantamount to extend the analysis to alternative mass density models and generalise the Chameleon screening phenomenology to assess its constraints and thus investigate whether this could be validated in the context of Chameleon gravity or by any means change the evidence.
+In order to describe the mass distribution of a galaxy cluster, one has to resort to a mass density profile, $\rho$.
+So far, the majority of the studies of Chameleon gravity at cluster scales in the literature relied on the standard NFW density model.
+However, not all galaxy clusters are best described by the latter\footnote{Bayesian analysis done in \cite{Ettori:2018tus}, suggests that the three clusters in the GR case prefer either Isothermal and Burket profiles, albeit a weak preference, with the change in Bayesian evidence $\lesssim 2.5$.}.
+It is then tantamount to extend the analysis to alternative mass density models, and explore the respective Chameleon screening phenomenology in order to assess its constraints and thus investigate whether such mass models could be validated in the context of Chameleon gravity or by any means change the evidence.